Agnes Lawrence Pelton: Career

 Her work was exhibited in Ogunquit, Maine at Field's studio in 1912.
 Based upon her work at that show, Walt Kuhn invited her to participate in the 1913 Armory Show, where two of her paintings, Stone Age and Vine Wood were exhibited.
 What Pelton called "Imaginative Paintings" were influenced by the work of Arthur B. Davies and depicted the effect of natural light.
 She made these paintings from 1911 to 1917.

 Pelton's work changed significantly following a visit to Mabel Dodge Luhan in Taos, New Mexico in 1919.
 She painted in oil and used pastels to create realistic portraits and desert landscapes and her works were exhibited in Santa Fe at the School of American Research.
 Pelton visited Pueblo Native Americans in the American southwest.

 Pelton had her studios in Greenwich Village in New York City until 1921 when her mother died.
 She moved to Long Island and lived in a Hayground windmill that had been converted to a house.
 She also traveled to Hawaii, Beirut, Syria, Georgia and California.

 She painted portraits and still lifes in Hawaii in 1923 and 1924.
 She created abstract works of art beginning 1926, which were exhibited in New York at the Argent Galleries and the Museum of New Mexico.
 By 1926, she had exhibited in 20 group exhibitions and 14 solo exhibitions.

-She settled in Cathedral City, California in 1932.
+She settled in Cathedral City, California in late 1931.
 Pelton originally intended to just visit the area, but lived there for nearly 30 years.
 She wrote:

 Pelton recorded her spiritual and philosophical thoughts, had an "intense interest" in Agni Yoga, which influenced her work.
 Seven of her paintings, like Fires of Spring and White Fire, represented the fire symbol of Agni Yoga.
 She had a close friendship with modern transpersonal astrology pioneer Dane Rudhyar and Modernist Southwest painter Raymond Jonson.
 In 1938, she was a co-founder, first president, and the oldest member of the Transcendental Painting Group.
 Pelton died in Cathedral City in 1961 and was cremated.
 Her ashes were buried in the San Jacinto Mountains.

 Posthumous exhibitions and legacy

 "Agnes Pelton, Poet of Nature", a 1995-1996 retrospective exhibition of her work, brought national attention to her work.
 Curator Michael Zakian wrote:

-In 2009, her work was exhibited with three other Modernist artists: Georgia O'Keeffe, Florence Miller Pierce, and Agnes Martin.
+In 2009, her work was exhibited with those of three other Modernist artists: Georgia O'Keeffe, Florence Miller Pierce, and Agnes Martin.
 A 192-page catalog accompanied the exhibition.
 From March to September 2019, the Phoenix Art Museum held an exhibition featuring over 40 of Pelton's works.
 From March 13 to June 28, 2020, Whitney Museum of American Art held an exhibit organized by the Phoenix Art Museum, "Agnes Pelton: The Desert Transcendentalist".

 The Agnes Pelton Society was founded in 2013 to promote Pelton's life and legacy.